mattduck/wbpy/README.rst

              1990: 21.727072,
              2000: 21.741446}}

-Unlike the indicators API, the codes required to make calls are not accessible via the climate API itself.
+Unlike the Indicators API, the codes required to make calls are not accessible via the Climate API itself.
 You can instead access codes and their definitions via ``self.definitions``:

 .. code-block:: python